- rpf prime directive - if you aren't sure where to start, start here.

 - You can use these points to pay for travel, or gift cards.
 Look at the terms and maximize point value where you can.
 For example, when we aren't traveling we get gift cards to Target, Amazon, and Home Depot.

-- All spending goes on credit cards unless you have to pay for the priviledge.
+- All spending goes on credit cards unless you have to pay for the privilege.
 This provides protection from fraud that debit cards do not.

 - Automate monthly bills and at least minimum payments on credit cards.